PhD Career Center

 - participation in PhD promotion initiatives aimed at future employers (thesis prize)

-Find the list of initiatives offered by the PhD Career Center on the website of the University of Bordeaux.
+Find the list of initiatives offered by the PhD Career Center on the website of the College of Doctoral Studies.

 Former Thesis Prizes